ViviFeathers/ST558-FINAL-PROJECT/README.md

 Tab 1.
 About:  Infromation about the data set and purpose of this APP.

 Tab 2.
-Data Explorary Analysis:  we can investigate the data distribution by creating summary tables, contingency tables, histogram, density plot and bar chart  We can also learn the relationship of those predictors with
+Data Explorary Analysis:  We investigate the data distribution by creating summary tables, contingency tables, histograms, density plots and bar charts.
+We also learn the relationship of those predictors with
         each other by generating box plots and scatter plots.

 Tab 3.
 Modeling:  We explore modeling by fitting a logistic regression model and a random forest model.